Constraining minimally extended varying speed of light by cosmological chronometers: Review of meVSL

 The curvature of the Riemann manifold is expressed by the Riemann curvature tensors that are given by

 Even though the Christoffel symbols of the RW metric of the meVSL model are the same form as those of SM, the Riemann curvature tensors of meVSL are different from those of SM.
 It is because the Riemann curvature tensors are obtained from the derivatives of the Christoffel symbols including the time-varying speed of light with respect to the cosmic time $t$ ({\it i.e.}, the scale factor $a$).
-Thus, one obtains the correction term ($H^2 d \ln \tc/ d \ln a$) in both $\tensor{R}{^0_i_0_j}$ and $\tensor{R}{^i_0_0_j}$.
+Thus, one obtains the correction term ($H^2 d \ln \tilde{c}/ d \ln a$) in both $\tensor{R}{^0_i_0_j}$ and $\tensor{R}{^i_0_0_j}$.
 The Ricci curvature tensors measuring how a shape is deformed as one moves along geodesics in the space are obtained from the contraction of the Riemann curvature tensors given in Eqs.~\eqref{R0i0jApp} and \eqref{RijkmApp}

-Again, there are correction terms in both $R_{00}$ and $R_{ij}$ due to the time-variation of the speed of light.
+Again, there is a correction term in both $R_{00}$ and $R_{ij}$ due to the time-variation of the speed of light.
 Finally, one can also obtain the Ricci scalar by taking the trace of the Ricci tensors

 where the time-varying speed of the light effect is shown in the last term.